microsoft/MRLightingTools-Unity/README.md

 The 'Demo' scene can save a Cubemap .png from the HoloLens to its picture folder using the 'save' command word.
 You can check the `LightPreviewController.SaveMap()` method for an implementation of the HoloLens save functionality if you want to trigger it from a different command.

 This is the best way to get a test Cubemap, as the HoloLens' ability to lock the camera exposure will result in a better image!

+# Feedback

+To file issues or suggestions, please use the [Issues](https://github.com/Microsoft/MRLightingTools-Unity/issues) page for this project on GitHub.

 # Contributing